k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

   --master-port 12535
 ```

-The decoding commands for the transducer branch are:
+The decoding commands for the transducer branch of the model using blank skip (pruned_transducer_stateless7_ctc_bs) are:

 ```bash
 for m in greedy_search modified_beam_search fast_beam_search; do